onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

-the leaves turn into seeds the leaves turn into seats that's not true the fruit carries the seats not the leaves so B is probably is not our answer that's not true right remember maybe a let's look at si the flowers carry food and water
+the leaves turn into seeds the leaves turn into seats that's not true the fruit carries the seeds not the leaves so B is probably is not our answer that's not true right remember maybe a let's look at si the flowers carry food and water